bengooNETS/ECON-300-Thesis-Work/README.md

 ### R-Code can be found here:

 #### Random number generation for survey-
-"Random Number.r", This file was used to generate the random numbers presented to subjects within the ambiguous-risk treatments.
+"Random Number.R", This file was used to generate the random numbers presented to subjects within the ambiguous-risk treatments.

 #### Data Cleaning and Analysis, Regression, Bonus Payment Calculation-